-The plaintiff must prove that the death of their family member was caused, either in totality or in part, by the negligence of the defendant.
+The plaintiff must prove that the death of their family member was caused, either in totality or in part, by the negligence or recklessness of the defendant.

 The plaintiff must prove that the defendant owed a duty to a deceased victim.
+In other words you must show that not only did the defendant engage in a negligent act that resulted in the Plaintiff’s death, but also that he had a duty to refrain from acting in such a manner.
 For example, medical staff has a duty to maintain a patient’s health, and motorists have a duty to follow traffic laws.
 The plaintiff should show what the duty was and how the negligent action of the defending party breached this duty.

 The plaintiff must show that the deceased’s death caused damages, such as medical expenses, loss of income and potential earnings, and funeral and burial costs, along with pain and suffering of the victim.

-- Medical bills related to the victim’s injury or illness that caused the death
+- Medical and pharmaceutical bills related to the victim’s injury or illness that caused the death

 - Pain and suffering the deceased experienced between the final injury or illness and death